 Honey Chamomile Crêpe Cake

-Let’s celebrate the delicate flavors of honey and chamomile with a heavenly crepe cake!
-It’s as stunning as it is delicious.
-This labor of love is layers of thin chamomile crêpes filled with a rich honey and mascarpone cream, topped with a sprinkle of flowers.
+Let’s celebrate the delicate flavors of honey and chamomile with a heavenly crêpe cake recipe that is both stunning and delicious.
+The labor of love is displayed in the layers of thin chamomile crêpes, filled with rich honey and mascarpone cream, and topped with a sprinkle of flowers.

 Friends, hello!
 We’ve officially entered May, my birthday month so naturally – I’ve got cake on the brain.

 There are no shortage of cake ideas around here.
-A classic like, Everybody’s Chocolate Birthday Cake is an obvious choice for birthday dessert, but since there are already several birthday celebrations in the calendar, we’re going to need a lot of cake.
+A classic like, Everybody’s Chocolate Birthday Cake is an obvious choice for birthday dessert, but since there are already several birthday celebrations in the calendar, we’re going to need a variety of cakes.

-Enter, this mille-crêpe cake.
-An unlikely birthday cake scented with chamomile and dripping with honey.
-Layers of paper thin crêpes are filled with a honey mascarpone cream and make for the most satisfying slice of layer cake because well, there’s a million layers.
+Enter, this decadent crêpe cake.
+An unlikely birthday treat scented with chamomile and dripping with honey.
+Paper thin crêpes are filled with a honey mascarpone cream and layered to make for the most satisfying slice of cake because well, there’s a million layers.

-The thing about this cake is…. we have to make all the layers.
-While this cake is a labor of love, flipping crêpes at the stovetop – consider us flipping instead of baking.
+The thing about this crêpe cake recipe is…. we have to make all the layers.
+While it is a labor of love, flipping crêpes at the stovetop – consider us flipping instead of baking.

-Whether you make this cake for Mother’s Day or your favorite Taurus or Gemini, I hope you enjoy the process.
-Heck, if this cake just inspires you to make crêpes for breakfast, I’m good with that too.
+Whether you make this for Mother’s Day or your favorite Taurus or Gemini, I hope you enjoy the process.
+Heck, if this recipe just inspires you to make crêpes for breakfast, I’m good with that too.

 Let’s go!

-Here are the ingredients you’ll need to make this crepe cake recipe:
+Ingredients you’ll need to make this crêpe cake recipe:

 • whole milk